 "I always recommend keeping dates stuffed with almond butter in your freezer for the times you want something a little sweeter," says nutritionist Jenna Hope.
 "You can also coat them in dark chocolate for an extra magnesium hit and to satisfy your chocolate cravings during the time of the month.
 Chocolate has been shown to reduce stress due to the magnesium and theobromine (a chemical compound found naturally in chocolate), which is often why we crave chocolate during times of stress or discomfort," she says.

-"Greek yoghurt with cinnamon and berries is also another great way to satisfy cravings," suggests Hope.
-She says that cinnamon helps to stabilise your blood sugar levels and keep those sweeter cravings under control.
+"Greek yogurt with cinnamon and berries is also another great way to satisfy cravings," suggests Hope.
+She says that cinnamon helps to stabilize your blood sugar levels and keep those sweeter cravings under control.

 Soups and Stews

 Everyone has lazy days where a takeout seems way more tempting than cooking.
 But Hope recommends keeping your fridge stocked up with fresh stews and soups for when the temptation of a takeaway arises: "I always recommend keeping your fridge stocked up with fresh vegetables, stews, and soups for lazy days.
 Loading up on spices in a stew can also help to reduce salty cravings."

 Roasted Sweet Potatoes

 "If you're craving carbs, roasted sweet potatoes are a great option.
 Serve them with a meat or lentil Bolognese for something hearty and filling, or if you've got a sweet tooth, they're delicious with honey and cinnamon," suggests Hope.

 "Roasted chickpeas, beans, and peas are a great way to satisfy saltier cravings.
 The Food Doctor bean mix and Brave Foods peas are the best," says Hope.